zulip/zulip/docs/production/upgrade-or-modify.md

    be able to navigate to its URL and confirm everything is working correctly.

-6. Debian Bullseye has a different version of the low-level glibc library, which affects how PostgreSQL orders text data (known as "collations"); this corrupts database indexes that rely on collations.
+6. Debian 11 has a different version of the low-level glibc library, which affects how PostgreSQL orders text data (known as "collations"); this corrupts database indexes that rely on collations.
 Regenerate the affected indexes by running: